 In a less than subtle example in the DCAU, Harley and Mercy fighting it out in the background while Lex Luthor and The Joker are having the business meeting during The Batman Superman Movie.

-Another example is "How to Eat With Your Butt", The One With the people with asses for faces.
+Another example is in "How to Eat With Your Butt".
 They're sitting around having a conversation with Kenny's family, while in the background more and more people are crowding round the window to stare in and laugh.

 In "Cartman Finds Love", Token and Nicole's Falling in Love Montage has Cartman watching them, happy that his racist notion that blacks should only date other blacks has come to fruition.
 One scene has him watching them very far away in the background.